 Children who have positive experiences with physical activity at a young age are more likely to be regularly active throughout life.
 In general, children can start participating in team sports at age six, because they begin to understand teamwork at this age, according to the American Academy of Pediatrics.
 Children naturally start to do things in groups about eight to 10 years of age.

 Like younger children, teens should get at least 60 minutes of moderate to vigorous activity every day, or most days.
-Today’s teens are busy “24/7” with school, after-school activities and perhaps a job.
-However, they do not always lead an active lifestyle just because they have a busy schedule.
+Today’s teens are busy with school, after-school activities, and perhaps a job.
+However, they do not always lead an active lifestyle because of their busy schedules.

 When kids hit the teen years, physical activity drops dramatically.
-Almost half of young people aged 12-21 are not vigorously active on a regular basis, and about 14% report no recent physical activity.
+Over half of young people aged 13-17 are not vigorously active on a regular basis, and about 20% report no recent physical activity.
 As adolescents get older, they become less active.
 Females are less physically active than males, and black females are less active than white females.

 Anything that gets their bodies moving counts!
 Teens should choose an activity that interests them—bicycling, in-line skating, swimming, family walks after dinner (also a sharing time), karate, kick-boxing, dancing, or hiking.

-By getting involved in an athletic program, teens can burn energy, meet new friends, and learn teamwork and leadership skills.
-Regular physical activity improves strength, builds lean muscle, and decreases body fat.
-In addition, it can build stronger bones to last a lifetime.
+Moreover, by getting involved in an athletic program, teens can burn energy, meet new friends, and learn teamwork and leadership skills.
+Regular physical activity improves bone strength, builds lean muscle, and decreases body fat.

-- almost four hours watching TV, videos, DVDs, and prerecorded shows
+- about four hours watching TV, videos, DVDs, and prerecorded shows

 - more than an hour on the computer

-As a family, make an agreement to limit TV/DVD/video watching or gaming to two hours or less per day.
-The TV should be removed from a child’s bedroom.
+As a family, to limit screen time, agree to limit TV/DVD/video watching or gaming to two hours or less per day.
 Turn off Saturday morning cartoons and go bicycling to the park or the library.
 Play with a ball instead of a video game.
 Play outside with the dog for 20 or 30 minutes in the afternoons.

 TV Time Activities: If you do watch TV, make that time more active and figure out ways to get your heart pumping.
-Exercise to a favorite tape or DVD.
+Exercise using a free app like Home Workout – No Equipment or search for an exercise video on YouTube.
 Children and parents can have a contest to see who can do the most push-ups or jumping jacks during a commercial break.